VidithM/goto-music/README.md

 ## Components
 * Browser Plugin - automatically detects a skippable YouTube music video (a video that has been processed and recorded in the database)
 * Backend - pulls songs from Billboard Hot 100 across a period of several years, fetches their audio and music videos from YouTube, and finds the skippable portion of the video.
 * (WIP) C extension - improves performance of finding the skippable portion of the video by performing core algorithmic steps in C. Currently, achieves a ~15% performance speedup, with pending improvements.
+This is currently a work in progress; planned changes include improving spatial locality and parallelization.

 ## Credits
 https://github.com/itspoma/audio-fingerprint-identifying-python